-Our Outreach Ministries below are ways of serving others.
+Our Outreach Ministries are a way of serving others.

 Emmaus House is an Episcopal settlement house in Peoplestown, the area around Turner Field, providing many services and programs for the people in that neighborhood.
 Christ Church provides financial support, participates in its Christmas programs, and provides volunteers for programs like the summer Freedom School.